TowerFall Ascension Soundtrack, Alec Holowka, 2014

 Created by Alec Holowka’s friend Matt Thorson, multi-player brawler TowerFall proved to be a hit with gamers and critics.
 In 2014, Thorson ported TowerFall as TowerFall Ascension over to the PlayStation 4 and other systems.
 Essentially, Ascension is an upgraded version of TowerFall, and this time the music received a dedicated soundtrack release on Bandcamp.

-What luck, because TowerFall Ascension delivers some of the most memorable and creative Western game music ever written.
+What luck, because TowerFall Ascension delivers some of the most creative Western game music ever written.
 The game’s visual retro stylings and simple yet addictive gameplay would have suggested a chiptune soundtrack.
 On the other hand, Ascension’s fantasy trappings could have easily resulted in yet another late-romantic orchestral score.
 Holowka eschews both these options.
 What he comes up with instead is a head-spinning concoction that combines rock, orchestral and electronic elements with such virtuosity that the TowerFall Ascension soundtrack rivals the best works of Falcom, Gust and CAVE – or a classic fantasy-themed genre merger like Matt Uelmen’s Torchlight II.

 There’s so much happening in Holowka’s spirited compositions that easy categorisations or definitive genre descriptions are bound to fail.
 Constantly adventurous and sprightly, Ascension’s pieces never stay in one place for very long.
 That’s partially due to the caleidoscopic instrumentations which challenge listeners to unpack the compositions’ luscious, unusual layers.
 There’s a wintry feel to Ascension, with its spacious acoustics and wealth of tinkling melody leads and light metal percussion.
 Ultimately, listening to TowerFall Ascension feels like looking into a crystal that refracts light into constantly fascinating arrays of colours.